NetNeutralNetworks/nc-vpnc/README.md

 ### Installation/upgrade

+The system where a hub will be installed requires two logical interfaces.
+One interface is used for IPsec connections.
+The other interface is used for management.

 The service and command line tools are installed with the included bash script in the root: `install.sh`

 The service can be installed in `hub` and `endpoint` mode (see architecture for more information).